Childhood Non-Hodgkin Lymphoma

 Symptoms of a belly (abdominal) tumor can include:

-- Abdominal pain
+Abdominal swelling or pain

-- Nausea and vomiting
+Nausea and vomiting

 Trouble with bowel movements (constipation)

 Symptoms of a chest tumor include:

-- Trouble breathing
+Trouble breathing or swallowing

 Pain with deep breaths

 Cough or wheezing

 Other symptoms may include:

 Painless swelling of the lymph nodes in neck, chest, abdomen, underarm, or groin

 Bone and joint pain

 Tiring easily (fatigue)

 Itching of the skin

 child sees a healthcare provider for a diagnosis.

 How is non-Hodgkin lymphoma diagnosed in a child?

-- Blood and urine tests.
-Blood and urine are tested in a lab.
+Blood and urine tests.
+Blood and urine are collected and tested in a lab.

 type of biopsy is needed to diagnose NHL.

-be done to see if NHL has spread to lymph nodes in the chest.
+that has spread to lymph nodes in the chest.

 CT scan.
 This may be done to look at the abdomen, chest, and pelvis.
 A CT scan uses a series

 MRI scan.
 An MRI uses large magnets, radio waves, and a computer to make detailed pictures of the

-if the results of an X-ray or CT scan are unclear.
+may be used if the results of an X-ray or CT scan are unclear.

 Ultrasound.
 This is also called sonography.
 Sound waves and a computer are used to make pictures

 of blood vessels, tissues, and organs.

-use more sugar than normal cells, so the sugar will collect in cancer cells.
+faster than normal cells, so the sugar will collect in cancer cells.
 A special camera

-camera is used to see where the radioactive sugar is in the body.
+is then used to scan the whole body to see where the radioactive sugar has collected.
 A

-PET scan can sometimes spot cancer cells in different parts of the body, even when they
+PET scan can sometimes spot cancer in different parts of the body, even when they

 can’t be seen by other tests.
 This test is often used together with a CT scan.
-This is called a PET/CT
+This

-- Bone marrow aspiration or biopsy.
-Bone marrow is found in the center of some bones.
+Bone marrow aspiration or biopsy.
+Bone marrow is a thick liquid found in the center of some bones.
 It’s where blood

 cells are made.
-A small amount of bone marrow fluid may be taken.
-This is called aspiration.
-Or solid bone
+A small amount of bone marrow may be removed with a needle.
+This is

 This is called a core biopsy.
-Bone marrow is usually taken from
+Bone marrow is usually removed from the back of the

-- Lumbar puncture.
-A special needle is placed into the lower back, into the spinal canal.
-This is the
+Lumbar puncture.
+A long, thin needle is put into the lower back, between the bones of the spine, and

-- Pleural or peritoneal fluid sampling.
+Pleural or peritoneal fluid sampling.
 Fluid is removed from around the lungs (pleura) or abdomen (peritoneum).
 The fluid

 is checked for cancer cells.